Technical Expertise

 Innovation & Value:

 The works on Bolands Quay works started following a policy change by the Dublin City Council prohibiting the use of traditional steel tie-back anchors beneath public streets.
-ByrneLooby worked with Dublin City Council and the contractors to obtain approval for using Glass Fibre Reinforced Polymer (GFRP) tie-back anchors to restrain the pile wall along Barrow Street.
+Ayesa worked with Dublin City Council and the contractors to obtain approval for using Glass Fibre Reinforced Polymer (GFRP) tie-back anchors to restrain the pile wall along Barrow Street.
 This was one of the first sites to obtain this approval, setting precedence for using this solution across the city.
-Today ByrneLooby have extensive experience in the design of GFRP anchors and interfacing with relevant stakeholders.
+Today Ayesa have extensive experience in the design of GFRP anchors and interfacing with relevant stakeholders.

 Area